Black Kettle National Grassland: History

 The Washita River flows through the National Grassland.

 This Black Kettle National Grassland was home to the Comanche and other nomadic Indian tribes who camped and hunted in the area, attracted by abundant water and wood and buffalo herds.
 In 1868 Lt.
 Col. George Armstrong Custer led an attack on a Cheyenne village here in what was called the Battle of the Washita.
 The grassland is named for Black Kettle (Cheyenne: Mo'ohtavetoo'o), the Southern Cheyenne leader killed in the river fleeing the attack.
 The area became part of the Cheyenne and Arapaho Indian reservation in 1867, but the treaty lands were partitioned and shrunk by multiple federal acts, including the Dawes Act which carved the land into parcels owned by individual households, and was opened to private settlement in 1892.
 Farmers enjoyed many years of good crops during an unusually wet period, especially wheat, until the Dust Bowl years of the 1930s.
 "Poor conservation and agricultural practices, combined with periods of wind, drought, and rain stripped the area of its topsoil" and the government bought the land from bankrupt farmers.
 In 1938, the Soil Conservation Service began a replanting and restoration effort and in 1960 it was designated a national grassland.
 The grassland is used for recreation, oil and gas production, and cattle grazing.

+Black Kettle Wildlife Management Area

+30,710 acres of the 100 separate tracts of land in the national forest is co-managed as the Black Kettle Wildlife Management Area by the Oklahoma State Department of Wildlife Conservation.